Automattic/newspack-ghostcms-migrator/README.md

 ### Posts and Content

 Public, published posts that contain body content and a title will be migrated.
 Excerpts are imported too.
 Already imported posts will be skipped, along with posts that have a matching title on the same date or a matching slug.
-An optional migration argument allow migrating only posts after a given date.
+An optional migration argument allows migrating only posts after a given date.

 ### Images